nayosx/UniversityLibraryAPI/README.md

 gem 'bcrypt'
 bundle install

 descomentar en gemfile y volver a hacer bundle update

+gem install rack-cors
+or by adding the following line into your Gemfile:

+gem 'rack-cors'